High Roads Of Ladakh | An Elevated Experience

 •Any extra vehicle usage beyond the planned itinerary.
 The vehicle is strictly available as per the itinerary and not at disposal

-INR 66000 per person on twin sharing
+INR 59000 per person on twin sharing/double as per availability

-INR 86000 per person on single occupancy
+INR 85000 per person on single occupancy

 Day wise Itinerary